uchicago-cs/chiventure/src/ui/README.md

 screen.
 * 'Ctrl-D': Exits the loop.
 The function will end and the UI will close.

-To compile the library, run `make` inside the ui directory.
-Example files can be found in the ui/examples subdirectory.
-You can create the binaries for these files by running `make examples` to compile the executables for all the examples or `make examples/file_name` to compile a specific executable.
+To compile the ui library, run make inside the chiventure/build directory.
+Example files can be found in the src/ui/examples subdirectory from build.
+You can create the binaries for all of these files by running "make" inside the examples subdirectory or using "make file_name" for a specific example.
+Use "./file_name" to run the executable.

 #Included Modules